 If you are thinking about investing in a tablet instead, you will be delighted to know they can perform just as many fun tasks as your laptop can.
 From watching movies and surfing the web to accessing social media, emails, and even downloading apps with basic business functions, both iOS and Android tablets have plenty to offer.

 Compact and lightweight, you can easily throw your tablet in your carry-on bag and enjoy your very own inflight entertainment while still being able to check your emails and update your socials on the go.

 However, tablets cannot provide you with an effective workstation for when you really need to meet a deadline.
 Tablet keypads aren’t really suitable for writing longer pieces of work, and they can feel clunky and sluggish if you use too many functions or apps at once.

-Hot Tip: The iPad may be the most popular tablet for media viewing and surfing the web, but some excellent Android tablets are out there.
+Hot Tip: The iPad may be the most popular tablet for media viewing and surfing the web, but there are some excellent Android tablets out there.

 2-in-1 Laptops and Tablets

 2-in-1 laptops, otherwise known as hybrid or convertible laptops, give you the best of both worlds.
 These types of laptops will generally have similar specs and computing power as regular laptops but will also have the versatility and portability of a tablet.